jwhitbeck/java-rdb-parser/README.md

 Let's begin by creating a new Redis RDB dump file.

-Start a server in the background, connect a client to it, a flush all existing data.
+Start a server in the background, connect a client to it, and flush all existing data.

 ```
 $ redis-server &